laubed/pyMetric/README.md

 ### pyMetric/pyMetricServer ###
+The pyMetric Server serves all requests to put data in or pull data out of the database.
+You can either start it with the integrated development WSGI server simply by running the pyMetric.py script inside the pyMetricServer folder, or run it behind a real webserver like apache or nginx (Recommended for production use).

+There are currently 3 API Rest endpoints to get/fetch/update data:
+#### /api/v1.0/metrics/get ####
+// TODO

+#### /api/v1.0/messages/get ####
+// TODO

+#### /api/v1.0/cron ####
+// TODO

 ### pyMetric/pyMetricClients ###
 There are several client API scripts available to report data to the backend server.
 Use them on your clients.